-Creation of New ETH
+Creation of New ETC

-Initial Creation of ETH
+Initial Creation of ETC

-The initial creation of ETH was in connection with a crowd funding transaction in 2014 in which 60,000,000 ETH were pre-sold.
+The initial creation of ETC, which was at the time known as Ether (ETH), was in connection with a crowd funding transaction in 2014 in which 60,000,000 ETH were pre-sold.
 Another 12,000,000 ETH were given to the Ethereum Foundation and certain other early contributors to the Ethereum Network.
 Following the hard fork, 72,000,000 ETH created in 2014 were rebranded as ETC and holders of ETC received an equivalent amount of the new ETH.
-All additional ETH have been created through the mining process.
+All additional ETC have been and will be created through the mining process.